APPOINTMENT AND ACCOUNTABILITY

 - Knowledge of administrative law, civil litigation, statutory interpretation, and the administrative justice system.

-- Knowledge of the legislation/regulations/statutes administered by FSCO, and related laws and legal processes.
+- Comprehensive knowledge of the legislation/regulations/statutes administered by FSRA, and related laws and legal processes.

-- Knowledge of adjudication practices, settlement, mediation skills and analytical and decision making skills to chair tribunal panels, make effective decisions, and resolve complex matters involving multiple interests, under public scrutiny.
+- Knowledge of the continuum of dispute resolution practices, and superior knowledge of adjudication practices, decision making, settlement, mediation skills, analytical and decision making skills to chair tribunal panels, make effective decisions, and resolve complex matters involving multiple interests, under public scrutiny.

-- Effective communication, interpersonal and presentation skills to communicate with FST Members, FSCO senior management, stakeholders and the public.
+- Effective communication, interpersonal and presentation skills to positively influence and communicate with FST Members, FSRA senior management, stakeholders and the public, and to make presentations to the Minister and the Legislature or committees, as required.

-- Understanding of government values and a commitment to work within the government/FSCO accountability structure.
+- Understanding of government values and a commitment to work within the government accountability structure.

-- Commitment to the protection of the public interest within the mandate of FSCO and the FST.
+- Commitment to the protection of the public interest within the mandate of the FST.

-- Commitment to respect diversity and to maintain fair, transparent processes that meet the highest professional standards of the government/FSCO’s Values.
+- Commitment to respect diversity and to maintain fair, transparent processes that meet the highest professional standards of the government values.

 - Knowledge of and commitment to sound governance practices.